vipulnaik/diet-exercise-health/best-practices/best-practices-around-mouth-bites-and-non-specific-mouth-ulcers.md

-# Best practices around mouth bites
+# Best practices around mouth bites and non-specific mouth ulcers

-This document includes best practices around mouth bites.
-I seem to have had about 3-4 mouth bites a year with at least 1 per year leading to an injury that lasted a week or more (the rest often heal within less than a day).
-Without adequate care, or if the injury happens to be serious, I might experience pain with eating, rinsing, and flossing for 3-4 days at the peak of the pain.
+This document includes best practices around mouth bites and non-specific mouth ulcers.
+Mouth bites can lead to injuries in the form of mouth ulcers that are directly caused by the intense trauma of the bite.
+Non-specific mouth ulcers are mouth ulcers due to other causes, typically a repetitive microtrauma pattern that might have both mechanical and chemical components.

 ## Prevention

-### Chew food well and carefully
+### Chew food well and carefully (specific to mouth bites)

 It's important to chew food well and carefully, and not in a hurry and not to load too much food.
 With a lot of food in the mouth, I might miss my mark when chewing or biting, causing the teeth to injure the tongue, lips, or cheek.

-### Be particularly careful around hard, sharp food such as walnuts
+### Be particularly careful around hard, sharp food such as walnuts (specific to mouth bites)

 In addition to teeth injuring the mouth, the sharp edges of walnuts have the potential to injure the mouth as well.